 What is the impact of the activity?
 Waste generation - Will this activity lead to the production of waste?
 Note: If the answer is yes, select negative.
-Additional information: No Impact Have you considered how to reduce waste through demand management and re- use strategies which support the circular economy?
+Additional information: Positive Have you considered how to reduce waste through demand management and re- use strategies which support the circular economy?
 Waste Management - Is waste going to be managed in a responsible, sustainable way?
 Note: If the answer is yes, select positive.
-No Impact Additional information: No impact Will waste be monitored?
+Positive Additional information: i ositive Will waste be monitored?
 What recycling provisions are there?
 Will any waste be sent to landfill?